Frequently Asked Questions

 When is garbage collected in Gatling Pointe?

-Bay Disposal, the contract service that collects garbage for residents of Gatling Point, collects garbage on Fridays.
+GFL Environmental, the county-negotiated contract service that collects waste for residents of Gatling Point, collects waste on Fridays.
 Be aware that the schedule may be adjusted due to major holidays occurring on the scheduled pickup day or during the week.
 Unscheduled events may also require the scheduled pickup date to be adjusted as well.

-If you would like to confirm the date for pickup, simply go Bay Disposal’s website and enter your service address to access the pickup schedule.
+If you would like to confirm the date for pickup, simply go to GFL Environmental’s website to access the pickup schedule.
+For additional information, please contact customer service at 757-487-2220.

 As a reminder, trash containers may be placed curbside the evening prior to the scheduled collection date and shall be returned the screened area of the property by the morning of the day following collection.